SMTorg/smt/doc/_src_docs/surrogate_models/sgp.rst

 Limitations
 -----------

-* Inducing points location can not be optimized.
+* Inducing points location can not be optimized (a workaround is to provide inducing points as the centroids of k-means clusters over the training data).
 * Trend function is assumed to be zero.